 Creating an advance directive can help you:

-Have peace of mind because you wrote down your wishes.
+Have peace of mind because you wrote down wishes that can guide your family and doctors in making decisions about your care.

 Help your loved ones.
-They don’t have to guess your wishes if you cannot tell them.
-And, they will have clear permission from you to speak your wishes.
+They won’t have to guess your wishes if you cannot tell them.
+And they will have clear permission from you to speak your wishes.

 When do doctors use my advance directive?